ezsystems/commerce-documentation/docs/guide/customers/customers.md

 # Customers

-Customers are stored as User Content items in the database. eZ Commerce uses all features connected to users such as:
+Customers are stored as User Content items in the database. eZ Commerce uses the following features that are connected to users:

 - Roles and Policies
 - extensible User model